webplatform/docs/tutorials/index.md

 ---
-title: Learn the latest in web technologies
+title: 'Learn the latest in web technologies'
 readiness: 'Ready to Use'
 summary: 'Tutorials are hands-on lessons about implementing web technology.'
 tags: